top of page

 Packing Light and Colourful for Bali: My 7-Kilo Carry-On Adventure

-Packing for Bali with only a 7-kilo carry-on?
+As you may have seen in my video on the 29th March, I had a goal to pack for our trip to Bali with only a 7-kilo carry-on?
 Sounds like a challenge, right?
-But trust me, it’s totally doable and even fun when you approach it with a smart, light, and colourful mindset.
-I’m here to share how I’m packing light, adding pops of colour, and still feeling fabulous without lugging around my entire wardrobe.
+But trust me, it’s totally doable and even fun when you approach it with a smart, light, and colourful outlook.
+I’m here to share how I’m packing light, adding pops of colour, and still feeling like you without lugging around my entire wardrobe.
 Ready to join me on this packing journey?
 Let’s dive in!

 Packing light means: